liuyangly25/Behavior_Cloning/writeup_report.md

 ![Dirt Image][image9]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 7,542 number of data points.
+I then preprocessed this data by using normalization, adding left and right cameras and data augmentation.
+So, the total number of images is 45,252.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as evidenced by proventing overfitting.
+See the loss figure below.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+![Loss Image][image10]